johnjosephhorton/johnjosephhorton.github.io/website.md

 ## Bio {.bio-class}

-I am an economist and the Chrysler Professor of Management at the MIT Sloan School of Management and a Research Associate at the NBER.
+I am an economist and the Chrysler Professor of Management at the MIT Sloan School of Management, jointly appointed to the Technological Innovation, Entrepreneurship, and Strategic Management (TIES) and Information Technology (IT) groups, and a Research Associate at the NBER.
 My research is primarily focused on issues in information systems, market design, labor economics and organizational economics, particularly in the context of online markets.
 I am also interested in the effects of AI on labor markets and the potential of AI to improve social science methodology.
 [Email](mailto:jjhorton@mit.edu) · [MIT Sloan](https://mitsloan.mit.edu/faculty/directory/john-j-horton) · [NBER](https://www.nber.org/people/john_horton) · [Google Scholar](https://scholar.google.com/citations?user=L_O2kH0AAAAJ&hl=en) · [ORCID](https://orcid.org/0000-0001-5426-0156) · [\@johnjhorton](https://twitter.com/johnjhorton)

 # Employment

-   Chrysler Professor of Management, [MIT Sloan School of Management](https://mitsloan.mit.edu/faculty/directory/john-j-horton), August 25, 2025---Present
+   Chrysler Professor of Management; jointly appointed to the TIES and IT groups, [MIT Sloan School of Management](https://mitsloan.mit.edu/faculty/directory/john-j-horton), August 25, 2025---Present

    Co-founder, [Expected Parrot](https://www.expectedparrot.com), 2024---Present